impact-hiv/NepidemiX/doc/tutorial.rst

 I have kept the rather extensive comments in this part of the configuration as they can good for remembering what is going on.
 The options should be quite self-explanatory from the comments, however I want to point out a few things.
 First the value of the option **base_name** will be the prefix of all saved files.
 Second, the value of **output_dir** should be an existing directory.
 All files will be saved here.
 Note also that the value in this particular example is a relative path, *../output/*.
 You can use the absolute path to your output directory if you like, but as this tutorial should be general I will use a relative path here.
 Using a relative path however does mean that when we run the simulation it will try to save the data in a directory called output located one level up *from where the simulation is executed* - we must therefore take some caution to where we will run our simulations.
 See below.

-Running runsimulation.py  with our configuration
+Running nepidemix_runsimulation  with our configuration
 -------------------------------------------------

 You should now have the file **SIS_example.ini** all filled in and saved in your **conf** directory.
 We are ready to execute our simulation!
 Exciting!